Glossary

 • Brand Personality: The set of human characteristics, traits, and values attributed to a brand name.
 It’s how a brand would behave and be perceived if it were a person.
 Explore Brand Personality.

-• Business Line of Credit (How Much Can I Get?): Information on the factors that determine the amount of credit a business can secure through a line of credit.
+• Business Line of Credit (How Much Can I Get?): Information on the factors that determine the amount of credit a business can secure.
 Find out how much business line of credit you can get.

 • Business Line of Credit (How to Get): A step-by-step guide on the process of obtaining a line of credit for your business.
 Learn how to get a business line of credit.